 Seattle is infamous for the so-called "Seattle Process" in which demands for change become lost in an endless labyrinth of committees, viability studies, and compromises behind closed doors.
 Parallels to this process may be familiar in other places.
-It often takes a veritable uprising to even force a radical idea onto the agenda.
+It often takes a veritable uprising to even even steal their animals.
+Members also claim to "assist" with referrals, but making a phone call for someone to a public hotline anyone can reach then doing nothing to follow up is frankly worse than useless.
+Such isolated cases, often without real results, are then hyped to oblivion on their social media and in sycophantic propaganda news.
+They almost immediately received generous business donations including multiple free office spaces, but continue to promote themselves as a plucky, independent group.